threefoldfoundation/tft-stellar/tfta_to_tft/readme.md

 - [js-sdk](https://github.com/threefoldtech/js-sdk) off course
 - A wallet that has payment signing rights on the TFT and TFTA issuer accounts (by default `j.clients.stellar.tftatotftissuer`)
-- the address of the selling service account

 ## Run it